Home - Bookapy Book Preview

 “A bitch?”
 Keiko remarked as she spun around and began to walk backward, looking at the two men.
 Her voice was piercing as it caused another person in the moving crowd to look back at them.

 “Ugh…..”
 Chuang remarked.
-“Keiko, I don’t care if you are our cousin.
+“Keiko, I don’t care if you're our cousin.
 Try to at least watch your language.
 Wow, where did she get that mouth?”

 “Hey…..hey!”
 Mizu added.
 “Don’t you worry about it.
 Keiko is just being ahead of the game.”

 Chuang smiled and shook his head.
-“Ahead of the game by cursing?”
+“Ahead of the game by cursing, huh?”

 “Why not?
-She is turning eleven.
+She's turning eleven.
 She needs to be ready for the teen years.”

 “I don’t think her parents are going to be happy about that,” Chuang continued.

 Mizu shrugged his shoulders.
 “Keiko, keep your head ahead of you.
-We are reaching near the street crossing.”
-He happily pointed at her, gesturing to the street sign where the crowds were slowing to a stop in preparing to cross.
+We're reaching near the street crossing.”
+He happily pointed at her, gesturing to the street sign where the crowds were stopping in preparation to cross.

-Keiko happily turned around and came to a stop as Mizu began to scan the surrounding area.
-He saw the green grove where the three rectangular structures that represented the school were located.
-It was not that far from the administration building as he was all too familiar with the location.
-He even saw the local food stand that had a few chairs available for the numerous customers that come and go.
-He then turned to his brother as he patted his shoulder.
+Keiko happily turned around and stopped as Mizu began to scan the surrounding area.
+He saw the green grove where the three rectangular structures representing the school were located.
+It was not that far from the administration building, as he was all too familiar with the location.
+He even saw the local food stand that had a few chairs available for customers.
+The man turned to his brother and patted his shoulder.

 “I wouldn’t worry about Boupha,” Mizu told his brother.
 “She acts like shit so she can push away any of the men that try to cling to her.
-Once she gets to know you, she will be all over you.”
+Once she gets to know you, she'll be all over you.”

 Chuang went and scratched the back of his head.
-“We will see….honestly, I feel like I have seen better women.”
+“We'll see….honestly, I feel like I've seen better women.”

-The light turned green for the pedestrians as they followed along with Keiko to the other side of the street.
+The light turned green for the pedestrians before they followed along with Keiko to the other side of the street.
 They began to proceed in the direction of the school.

-“So…..have anything you are looking forward at school today?”
+“So…..have anything you're looking forward to at school today?”
 Chuang asked Keiko.

 “Nah….just boring history,” Keiko snickered.